 Additional Questions: If you have additional questions, you can submit them to bpsa@socma.org.
 Inquiries will be reviewed by BPSA’s Committee, and the most relevant questions will be added to the FAQ page.

-BPSA Resources:
+Additional BPSA Resources:

 - BPSA Technical Guide, 2023 Design, Control and Monitoring of SUS for Integrity Assurance, Volume 2